Connected Coordinated Motion Planning with Bounded Stretch: Bounded Stretch for Arbitrary Makespan

 \begin{lemma} For any configuration $C_s$ of scale $c$ there is a stable schedule of makespan~$\mathcal{O}(d)$, transforming $C_s$ into a tiled configuration $C'_s$, with the interior of $C'_s$ being a subset of $C_s$. \end{lemma}

-\subparagraph*{Outline of the construction:} For the construction we consider $5 \cdot 5$ different classes, based on $x$- and $y$-coordinates modulo $5cd$; see \cref{fig:scaffolding}.
+\subparagraph*{Outline of the Construction.} For the construction, we consider $5 \cdot 5$ different classes, based on $x$- and $y$-coordinates modulo $5cd$; see \cref{fig:scaffolding}.

 We process a single class as follows.
-For each tile $T$ we consider its \emph{indirect} neighborhood $N[T]$ consisting of all neighbors of $T$ and all neighbors of neighbors of $T$, i.e., a $5 \times 5$ arrangement of tiles centered at $T$.
-For constructing the boundary of $T$, we make use of robots from the interior of a tile in $N[T]$s.
+For each tile $T$ we consider its \emph{indirect} neighborhood~$N[T]$ consisting of all neighbors of $T$ and all neighbors of neighbors of $T$, i.e., a $5 \times 5$ arrangement of tiles centered at $T$.
+For constructing the boundary of $T$, we make use of robots from the interior of a tile in $N[T]$.

-\subparagraph*{Constructing the boundary of $T$ works in two phases:} (3.1) Constructing the boundaries of all start tiles.
+\subparagraph*{Constructing the Boundary of $T$ Works in Two Phases.} (3.1) Constructing the boundaries of all start tiles.
 (3.2) Constructing the boundaries of all neighbors of start tiles.

 Note that it suffices to construct all boundaries of the start tiles and their neighboring tiles, because each target tile shares a side with a start tile or a side with a tile adjacent to a start tile.
 Furthermore, the scale condition is only necessary for the construction of the scaffold, i.e., we need to ensure that enough robots are available to build the scaffolding structure.
-Each additional step of the algorithm works independently from this condition.
+Each additional step of the algorithm works independently of this condition.

-For Phase (3.1), we subdivide all start tiles into $5 \cdot 5$ classes of tiles, distinguishing between their anchors' coordinates modulo $5cd$, see the purple squares in \cref{fig:scaffolding}.
+For Phase~3.1, we subdivide all start tiles into $5 \cdot 5$ classes of tiles, distinguishing between their anchors' coordinates modulo $5cd$; see the purple squares in~\cref{fig:scaffolding}.
 These classes are processed iteratively.
 In particular, we construct the boundaries of all tiles belonging to a specific class in parallel as follows.
 Without loss of generality, we assume that the union of $C_s$ with all boundaries of start tiles is connected.
-Otherwise, $C_s$ lies completely inside a single tile $T$ and we move all robots simultaneously down until the first robot lies on the boundary of $T$.
+Otherwise, $C_s$ lies completely inside a single tile $T$, and we move all robots simultaneously down until the first robot lies on the boundary of $T$.